sui-foundation/sui-move-intro-course/README.md

 # sui-move-intro-course

-Introductory course to the Sui Move language by Mysten Labs Developer Relations
+Introductory course to the Sui Move language